caru/StenoTutor/README.md

 Run StenoTutor:
     ./StenoTutor

+2. Windows 64 bit -
+Double-click StenoTutor.bat (if the window is too little, exiting and then running it again should work)

-2. Windows -
+2. Windows 32 bit -
-Double-click StenoTutor.bat
+Double-click StenoTutor.exe (if the window is too little, quitting and then running it again should work)

 3. Mac -
 Follow readme.txt